How To Rebuild The Front Master Cylinder On Your 97-01 Honda CR250

 This rebuild should cost no more than $25, and less than one hour to complete.

-Measure the inside diameter the cylinder bore, and the outside diameter of the piston.
+- Measure the inside diameter of the cylinder bore, and the outside diameter of the piston.

-While everything is drying, take stock of your new parts.
-I am installing an All Balls front master cylinder rebuild kit, and you can get this exact kit through the link below.
+- While everything is drying, take stock of your new parts.
+I am installing an All Balls front master cylinder rebuild kit, and you can get this exact kit HERE!

 Front Master Cylinder Assembly